dao-duc-tung/llm-scratch/readme.md

   return {"input_ids": input_ids}
 ```

-This way, we don’t lose any data, and every token in the dataset can be used for training.
+This way, we don't lose any data, and every token in the dataset can be used for training.

 However, if a text is longer than 1024 tokens, it is split into multiple 1024-token chunks; any leftover tokens (<1024) are discarded.
 If a text is shorter than 1024 tokens, it is ignored (since no full chunk can be made).
 Some data may be wasted, especially for shorter texts.
 Let's try method 3.